 Further, because 72% of Virta users achieve HbA1c levels below the 6.5% threshold for diabetes, the budget savings associated with Virta's clinical benefits are likely to outperform the linear assumption of 1.7% savings per 1% pt reduction in HbA1c used elsewhere in this model.
 Virta users who achieve HbA1c below 6.5% benefit from lower utilization of prescription drugs, including insulin, metformin, and other oral medications.
-Preliminary research also suggests that these users experience lower inpatient and emergency department visits, supply costs, and outpatient visits.114 If Virta users can sustain their health improvements. the potential annual healthcare savings continues to accrue.
+Preliminary research also suggests that these users experience lower inpatient and emergency department visits, supply costs, and outpatient visits.
+If Virta users can sustain their health improvements. the potential annual healthcare savings continues to accrue.
 However, more rigorous research is needed to substantiate these findings and their long-term impact on spending.

 Virta's higher potential for cost savings must be considered in the context of its more intensive approach and much higher price.
-While negotiated prices with insurers may vary, Virta's listed price for individual users is \$3,838 in year one and \$1,500 in year two.115 Virta's own analysis estimates year one annual savings of \$3,094, which (if achieved) would result in year one increased costs to payers of \$744.116 This annual spending increase is higher than those estimated for the behavior and lifestyle modification, but payers may find the investment worthwhile given the superior clinical outcomes reported for Virta users.
+While negotiated prices with insurers may vary, Virta's listed price for 2021-22 was \$2,868 in year one and \$2,580 in year two.
+Virta's own analysis from the same time period estimates annual savings in the first year of \$3,094, which (if achieved) would result in savings to payers of \$226 per user.116 Virta's evidence also finds that users experience even more healthcare spending reductions in subsequent years, which could produce additional savings for payers.
+These clinical savings estimates could not be independently validated for this report.

-Long-term, Virta assumes that additional net savings are generated in future years as the product price decreases, resulting in long-term savings potential.
 Actual savings realized by payers could be consistent with or different from these company-produced estimates, depending on the portion of members who can sustain nutritional ketosis, the associated spending reductions from improved health, and the durability of those benefits.
 A key to effective contracting for Virta will be to ensure that negotiated prices are tied to attainment of promised clinical benefits and that real-world performance is on par with that found in the study population.